matthewtgilbride/zoneminder-aws/README.md

             *   instead of checking out the most recent stable release, it checks out v4.6.1, the stable release at time of writing this README.

-*   once the event server is installed, overwrite the configuration with the one in this project
+*   IF you are going to use zmeventserver:

-    *   scp the config file at the root of this project over the default one
+    *   scp the config files at the root of this into the image (we will use them later).

         `scp zmeventnotification.ini ubuntu@<image-ip>:`

-        `mv zmeventnotificationlini ./zmeventnotification`

-        It has the following changes:

-        *   SSL is turned off.
-The AWS ALB takes care of SSL termination.
-        *   Logging is turned on
-        *   Machine learning hooks are turned on
+        `scp objectconfig.ini ubuntu@<image-ip>:`

+        *   You can diff these files against the zmeventserver github repo if you are curious as to the changes.

 *   Save the image from the AWS console.